theolivenbaum/resin/README.md

 ## Dense Unicode trie

 A dense (compact) trie is a trie where nodes void of data from any word have been left out.
-This is in contrast to a sparse (fully expanded) trie where each node has as many children as there are letters in the alphabet.
+This is in contrast to a sparse (fully expanded) trie where each node has as many children as there are letters in the code page.
 Further more, in a dense trie a word is marked by a flag directly on the node, instead of following the more common trie regime of marking the end of a word with a node carrying a null value.

 The disk representation of a LcrsTrie is a LcrsNode.